 In order to maximise solar gain it is important the panels are installed ideally facing due south.
 South west and south east will also work well.
 If your available roof elevation faces east or west, you may need either a split system with panels on both elevations, or additional panels to maximise the shorter solar gain period if only one elevation is used.
 North facing elevations should be avoid.

 Ideally a clear horizon is ideal however it should be noted that tall trees, neighbouring roofs or other obsticles could cause shading issues which will ultimatley affect the solar systems performance.

-As with any mechanism to heat hot water, safety from scolding is vital and compulsory.
+As with any mechanism used to heat hot water, safety from scolding is vital and compulsory.
 All pipework between the panels and cylinder is insulated using high temperature insulation.
 Pipework is also secured using brass clips and not plastic due to the high temperatures generated.

 Evacuated tubes will produce a much higher temperature in the pipework so in most cases a pre cut coil length of stainless steel pre insulated twin pipework is used.
-This pipework is supplied in coils meaning there are no plumbing joints between panels to the pumping station, and from the pumping station to the cylinder.
+As this type of pipework is supplied in coils, there are no plumbing joints between panels to the pumping station, and from the pumping station to the cylinder.

 So Why Purchase Solar Thermal Panels?

 If you are family with a high hot water demand, or if you like the idea of getting free hot water during the warmer months of the year, then solar thermal is the perfect solution.

 Currently solar thermal falls within the Governmaents RHI (Renewable Heat Incentive) grant funding (see grant funding section on useful lnfo button below)

 Free Hot Water during Summer Months